How Long Does It Take to Get a Bachelor's Degree? Typical Timelines Explained

 • Bachelor’s Degree: Takes about four years; offered by universities and four-year colleges

 Some KU students begin at a community college or another institution.
 They can then transfer their credits toward a KU bachelor’s degree, finishing in as little as 2-3 additional years.
-Do you want to see how your current credits could transfer?
-Check out CredTran.

 Is there a way to get a bachelor's degree in two years?